Open-Systems-Pharmacology/OSPSuite-R/README.md

 # Development tasks

+## update packages

+- `git submodule update --init --recursive` to install all submodules
+- Make sure you have ruby install and that it is available in your path
+- Run `rake postclean` or simply double click on `postclean.bat`.
+This will update all nuget packages and copy the dependencies in the package `inst/lib` folder.

 ## dev_mode

 `devtools::dev_mode` function switches your version of R into "development mode".
 This is useful to avoid clobbering the existing versions of CRAN packages that you need for other tasks.
 Calling dev_mode() again will turn development mode off, and return you to your default library setup.